adicoding-js/ace-hydras/README.md

-# School Football Team Website
+# Ace Hydras

-A modern, interactive website for a school football team featuring 3D models and animations.
-This website is inspired by the design of [Hatom](https://www.hatom.com/) but customized for a school football team.
+A modern, interactive website for a football team.

 ## Features